amirmasoudabdol/Bilbo/docs/doxygen/Classes/classsam_1_1_parameter.md

 ---
 title: sam::Parameter
-summary: An abstract class for a random variable parameter.
+summary: An abstract representation of a random variable parameter.

 ---